Skip to main content

 • Basic Python and OOP knowledge

-• Familiarity with the LangGraph framework
+• Some familiarity with the LangGraph framework

 Project setup